 For further information, please get in touch with the Education CPD office on firstname.lastname@example.org

 Studying our MA Education (generic route) will allow you free choice of all modules and allows student to gain a broad knowledge and understanding in a number of key areas.

 The MA Education also embraces a number of specialist pathways, which will allow you to deepen your knowledge and understanding in an area of particular relevance to your current (or future) professional context.

 - Leadership and Management;

 - Leading Learning and Teaching

 - Religions and Values Education and

 Examples of specialist pathway awards are: MA Education (Special and Inclusive Education), Postgraduate Diploma Education (Religions and Values Education) and Postgraduate Certificate Education (Mentoring in Early Childhood).

 In many cases it is possible to gain credit for previous study or experience.
 Previous study at the same level in other institutions is recognised as transferred academic credit, and professional learning can be analysed through the completion of an Independent Study.
-Up to 50% of taught elements of the award for which you are registered may be achieved through Accreditation of Prior Learning (APL) or Accreditation of Prior Experiential Learning (APEL).
+Up to 50% of taught elements of the award for which you are registered may be achieved through Recognised Prior Learning (RPL).

 MA Education - 180 credits